guilhermecorreagv/szeliski_book/chap2/README.md

 ## Question 2-1: Least squares intersection point and line fitting — advanced

-For this question I made the equations using latex, which is displayed correctly in VS Code, but unfortunately does not display in github.
-I will try to correct this behavior in the future.
+For this question I made a pdf using LaTeX, since I did not find a good way to display equations in github.

 I also left the item 3 blank since I did not find any concise and beautiful interpretation, despite the geometric intuition.